-The soundbar includes six presets that you can set to play audio from your favorite music services.
-Once set, you can access your music, at any time, with a simple touch of a button on the remote or using the Bose Music app.
-For more information about the remote control and its capabilities, refer to the Bose Owner's Manual in Newgle.
+The soundbar includes 6 presets that you can set to play audio from your favorite music services.
+Once set, you can access your audio, at any time, with a simple touch of a button on the remote or using the Bose Music app.